bayesomicslab/ONT-nonb-GoFAE-DND/README.md

 $ python Main.py --help
 ```

-Though, we recommend executing the following code which generates
+Though, **to understand how to run the GoFAE-DND, we recommend
+executing the following code** which generates
 simulated translocation times and then runs the GoFAE-DND method
 along with classifiers and novelty detectors.